logan-markewich/advent_of_code_2025/README.md

 This one felt a lot easier.
 Was able to figure out both parts pretty quickly.

 I also refactored the repo to have a module per-day, and have the top-level CLI select which day to run and forward args.
 I might think of a better organization later, we will see.

+### Day 3

+This one was fun!
+While the brute force approach is just to compare eveything to everything, it was fun to think about how to optimize this into a single pass.

+My solution for part 1 was super hacky, and part 2 forced me to generalize the solution into something cleaner.